kuninsoft/kuninsoft/README.md

-- 👋 Hi, I’m @kuninsoft
+👋 Hi, I’m Sviatoslav (kuninsoft)
-- 👀 I’m interested in .NET ecosystem, C# and iOS development
-- 📫 You can reach me on email: sviatoslav.kunynets@gmail.com
+💻 Software engineer focused on the .NET ecosystem, C#, and modern front-end development 🧠 Interested in building clean architectures, pragmatic solutions, and learning fast 📫 Reach me at sviatoslav.kunynets@gmail.com

 <!---
 kuninsoft/kuninsoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.